luismsandoval/storefront/README.md

 - Material UI for layout and styling

-## Instructions
+## Setup

+### Running the app

-`npm i` in client and server directories to install dependencies. `npm start` server, `npm start` client to run the application.
+- `npm i` in client and server directories to install dependencies.

+- `npm start` server, then client to run the application.